 (see more)At New York Institute of Technology, our “maker/doer” culture fosters invention, innovation, collaboration, and entrepreneurship as necessary elements of a modern college education.
 At our campuses, award-winning scientists, engineers, technology professionals, and other dedicated faculty members help students reach their potential.

-As part of New York Institute of Technology's 62nd annual commencement, the School of Health Professions recognized members of the Class of 2023.
+As part of New York Institute of Technology's 63rd annual commencement celebration, its School of Management recognized outstanding students from the Class of 2024.

 Academic Award -